Invisalign® Clear Aligners Throughout New England

 Invisalign Teen is comparable to the traditional Invisalign system, with a few distinct differences.
 With Invisalign Teen, each clear custom aligner includes a blue dot that fades as it’s used.
 This fading blue dot has two functions: to help our team gauge how well the treatment is working and to remind the wearer to switch to the next aligner in their set.
 Additionally, if an aligner is broken or lost, Invisalign Teen also allows a limited number of backup aligners, available upon request.

-Play Video Over the years, Invisalign has helped millions of patients achieve their smile goals – and more and more continue to choose this life-changing solution due to all of its unique benefits.
-These include:
+Play Video Over the years, Invisalign has helped millions of patients achieve their smile goals – and more and more continue to choose it every day!
+If you’re considering this clear aligner treatment for yourself, then keep reading to learn a few of the many noteworthy benefits that come with it.

 Understanding the Cost of Invisalign®